 The percentage of Eurasian applications processed entirely in electronic form within the communication between the applicants and the EAPO at the examination stage has increased significantly to 80 per cent (as compared to 55 per cent in 2019).

-Compared to 2018, the average pendency between the acceptance date of the application for substantive examination and the date of the first notice of the examination was reduced by 28 days on average and now amounts to 330 days.
-Between 2016 and 2019 this period has been reduced by 122 days.
+Compared to 2019, the average period between the acceptance date of the application for substantive examination and the date of the first office action was reduced by 25 days and now amounts to 10 months.

-Applicants from EAPC Contracting States and the Republic of Moldova were granted 477 Eurasian patents in 2019, marking 17.69 per cent of the total number of patent grants throughout the year.
+Applicants from the EAPC Contracting States and the Republic of Moldova were granted 531 Eurasian patents in 2020, marking 19.28 per cent of the total number of patent grants throughout the year.